-SUMIF - Unsupported Sumif Usage
+SUMIF - Unsupported SUMIF Usage

-What's Best! supports the SUMIF() Excel® function only under certain conditions.
-If you use an unsupported variant of @SUMIF, the following error message will be displayed on the WB!
+What'sBest! supports the SUMIF() Excel® function only under certain conditions.
+If you use an unsupported variant of SUMIF, the following warning message will be displayed on the WB!
 Status tab.

-Unsupported Sumif Usage (Help Reference: SUMIF)
+Unsupported SUMIF Usage (Help Reference: SUMIF)

-The solver has been halted because the following cell contains a SUMIF() function in a form that is not supported by What'sBest.
-The second argument can be a number, simple cell reference, or text-expressions or functions are not permitted.
-The first and third arguments must be cell ranges, with the same shape and size. -cell address-
+The solver has found cells containing SUMIF() functions with syntax not supported by What'sBest.
+The second argument (criterion) can be a number, simple cell reference, or text.
+Expressions or functions are not permitted.
+The first and third arguments must be cell ranges, with the same shape and size.

 The SUMIF() function requires three arguments as follows: SUMIF(range, criteria, sum_range).
-What's Best! places the following restrictions on these arguments:
+What'sBest! places the following restrictions on these arguments:

-- the criteria argument can be a number, simple cell reference, or text.
-What'sBest! does not support SUMIF functions that contain mathematical expressions or Excel® function for the criteria argument. - the range and sum_range arguments must be cell ranges, with the same shape and size.
+- The criteria argument can be a number, simple cell reference, or text.
+What'sBest! does not support SUMIF functions that contain mathematical expressions or Excel® function for the criteria argument. - The range and sum range arguments must be cell ranges, with the same shape and size.

-Refer to the What's Best! sample file NetFloSimple.xlsx for an example of valid SUMIF() usage.
+Refer to the What'sBest! sample file NetFloSimple.xlsx for an example of valid SUMIF() usage.